 Dry vs Steam Iron

 You’re most likely curious about the distinctions between a steam iron and a dry iron.
-When it comes to these ironing tools, we cover the essentials.
+When it comes to these ironing tools, I cover the essentials.

 Tank of water